Bluemethyst/GPT.lua/README.md

 - Use the GPT-3.5 Turbo model for generating responses.
 Adjust the 'model' variable in the script if you want to use a different model.

 ## Credits:
 This program is based on the OpenAI GPT-3.5 language model and was created by Connor J. Swislow.
+Forked by Bluemethyst to work with AdvancedPeripherals ChatBox